MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### What happens to the standalone Microsoft Sales Copilot subscription?
 What happens to the customers who purchased that standalone subscription?

-Microsoft 365 Copilot for Sales subscription replaces the Microsoft Sales Copilot subscription.
+Copilot for Sales subscription replaces the Microsoft Sales Copilot subscription.
 The capabilities in Sales Copilot will continue to be available and further enhanced with the power of Microsoft 365 Copilot, under the new Copilot for Sales subscription.
 The integration with Word and enhanced integration with Teams are just some examples of the innovations to come.

 We appreciate the customers that have invested early in the standalone Sales Copilot subscriptions.
 They can remain on their existing subscriptions with access to the current functionality during their contracts.
 If they wish to try the new capabilities in Copilot for Sales, they must make the move to the new license model.

 ## Availability

-### What languages will Microsoft 365 Copilot for Sales support?
+### What languages will Copilot for Sales support?

 There are no changes to [country/region availability or languages](supported-languages.md) with the evolution from Microsoft Sales Copilot to Copilot for Sales, except for Microsoft 365 Copilot, which can be found in [this blog](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/microsoft-365-copilot-is-generally-available/ba-p/3969331).

-### What geographies will Microsoft 365 Copilot for Sales support?
+### What geographies will Copilot for Sales support?

 Copilot in Outlook and Teams is available in these [supported geographies](introduction.md#region-availability).

 Microsoft 365 Copilot isn't currently available in local region geographies.
 Refer to the [public roadmap](https://www.microsoft365.com/roadmap) for the most current information.

-### Will Microsoft 365 Copilot for Sales be available for US GCC, GCC High, or DoD?
+### Will Copilot for Sales be available for US GCC, GCC High, or DoD?

-Currently, Microsoft 365 Copilot for Sales isn't supported under US GCC, GCC High, or DoD or any other Sovereign cloud.
+Currently, Copilot for Sales isn't supported under US GCC, GCC High, or DoD or any other Sovereign cloud.
 Microsoft 365 Copilot is expected to begin rollout in GCC later in 2024.
 We plan to share more on availability for GCC High and DoD through the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) in early 2024.

 ## Skilling

-### How can I learn about Microsoft 365 Copilot for Sales?
+### How can I learn about Copilot for Sales?

 Customers can access existing Microsoft Sales Copilot and Microsoft 365 Copilot content through Microsoft Learn.
 Content will be refreshed in 2024 to align to the new naming and licensing structure.
 [View our adoption webpage for access to further materials](https://adoption.microsoft.com/copilot-for-sales/).

-### How can I get certified in Microsoft 365 Copilot for Sales?
+### How can I get certified in Copilot for Sales?

-There currently aren't any certifications for Microsoft 365 Copilot for Sales, but all Microsoft’s learning content is in the process of being refreshed with additional Copilot features.
+There currently aren't any certifications for Copilot for Sales, but all Microsoft’s learning content is in the process of being refreshed with additional Copilot features.
 You'll first see technical skilling content on Microsoft Learn.

 ## Functionality